liehtt/info30005-2019-ch-frontend/README.md

 * [Browse and subscribe to clubs](https://quiet-inlet-43391.herokuapp.com/clubs)

 The Browse Clubs page displays a list of clubs which the user has not subscribed to.
 The user can click "join club" in order to subscribe to a club (the button will display "joined!" upon successful subscription).
 When returning to their [home page](https://quiet-inlet-43391.herokuapp.com/user/profile), any clubs that have been subscribed to will be displayed there.
-Once a club has been joined,
+Once a club has been joined, it will no longer be displayed in the Browse Clubs page.

 | Routes               | Controllers | Models |
 | ------------------   | ----------- | ------